-Given the likelihood for a wintry mix of precipitation over the area today, we thought it would be appropriate to examine the difference between sleet, freezing rain, and snow.
+We thought it would be helpful to examine the difference between sleet, freezing rain, and snow.
 The following descriptions are excerpts from NOAA's National Severe Storms Laboratory Severe Weather 101 Primer.

 Sleet occurs when snowflakes only partially melt when they fall through a shallow layer of warm air.
 These slushy drops refreeze as they next fall through a deep layer of freezing air above the surface, and eventually reach the ground as frozen rain drops that bounce on impact.
 Depending on the intensity and duration, sleet can accumulate on the ground much like snow.